-- September 10, 2013: FDEP developed and submitted an initial project description for early coordination with PRD. - September 25, 2013: FDEP prepared and submitted the initial "NMFS Endangered Species Act Section 7 Checklist for Federal Action Agencies" to the PRD.
+- April 2013: NOAA Restoration Center initiated pre-consultation technical assistance discussions with NMFS-Protected Resources Division (PRD) for Phase III DWH early restoration projects. - September 4, 2013: FDEP developed and submitted a project description for early coordination with PRD. - September 25, 2013: FDEP prepared and submitted the "NMFS Endangered Species Act Section 7 Checklist for Federal Action Agencies" to the PRD.
 A preliminary evaluation of "Not Likely to Adversely Affect" was made for five species of turtle and Gulf sturgeon.
-The PRD requires that a Biological Assessment (BA) is prepared for any determination other than "no effect" for major construction activities; therefore, a request for a BA was confirmed in discussions on October 28, 2013. - October 1, 2013: FDEP prepared an initial version of the "Southeast Region Intra-Service Section 7 Biological Evaluation Form" and submitted the form to U.S. Fish and Wildlife Service for review.
+The PRD requires that a Biological Assessment (BA) is prepared for any determination other than "no effect" for major construction activities; therefore, a request for a BA was confirmed in discussions on October 28, 2013. - September 29, 2013: FDEP prepared the "Southeast Region Intra-Service Section 7 Biological Evaluation Form" and submitted the form to U.S. Fish and Wildlife Service for review.